 Kellie Blair, a farmer and agronomist from Dayton, Iowa, spends her time working with numerous agriculture organizations and blogging about family life on the farm.
 Hear her explain the benefits of GMO crops and the use of biotechnology in farming.Play Video

 Fill up on data-driven food and farming information from resources that know the field.
 Don’t see your question answered here?
 Contact us and we’ll help you find the facts you need.

 Industry scientists test the safety of GMOs by comparing the GM plants with conventionally bred plants of the same variety, and they overwhelmingly agree that GMO foods are safe to eat.1

 The World Health Organization also reports that current GMO foods have passed human-health-risk assessments and that no effects on human health have been shown as a result of the consumption of biotech foods.2

 What are GMOs?

 Farmers and gardeners have been creating plant hybrids for as long as they’ve been growing plants.
-Biotechnology simply serves as a more technologically advanced method.
+GMOs are simply more technologically advanced hybrids.1

-- USDA says that while particular biotech traits may be new to certain crops, the same basic types of traits are often found naturally in plants and allow them to survive and evolve.
+Genetic engineering allows scientists to create new genetic traits, some of which may be new to certain crops.
+However, the same basic types of traits are often found naturally in plants and allow them to survive and evolve.1

-- Biotechnology also benefits the environment.
-A Council for Agricultural Science and Technology report says biotech soy, corn and cotton have decreased soil erosion by 90 percent, preserving 37 million tons of topsoil.
-Biotech crops also provide a 70 percent reduction in herbicide runoff and an 85 percent reduction in greenhouse gas emissions.
+The Council for Agricultural Science and Technology reports that use of biotech in soy, corn and cotton has decreased soil erosion by 90 percent, preserving 37 million tons of topsoil.
+Biotech crops also provide a 70 percent reduction in herbicide runoff and an 85 percent reduction in greenhouse-gas emissions.2,3